nortikin/sverchok/docs/_sources/geometry.rst.txt

 Basics
 ======

-If you've ever created a mesh and geometry programatically then you can skip this section.
+If you've ever created a mesh and geometry programmatically then you can skip this section.
 If you are uncertain what any of the following terms mean then use it as a reference for further study::